Dodge County, Nebraska

 - 2004 - The Dodge County Historical Society is founded to preserve the county's history.

-This timeline provides a concise overview of the key events in the history of Dodge County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Dodge County, Nebraska.